taosdata/TDengine/README.md

 # taosX User Manual

 taosX is an easy-to-use, high-performance, feature-rich TDengine data integration tool.
-It works like a streaming data platform that supports offline data import/export and real-time data synchronization from or to TDengine.
+It works like a streaming data platform that supports offline data import/export and real-time data replication from or to TDengine.
 It's built for performance, reliability, productivity, observability and ergonomics.

 ## Features